 Your business could be at the lower end of the range that we provided above, or you could be at the higher end.
 Or you might not be within the range at all.
-Insurance premiums vary widely from business to business, and that’s why it’s so important to get a box truck insurance quote to explore your options.
+Insurance premiums vary widely from business to business, and that’s why it’s so important to get a trucking insurance quote to explore your options.

 What Factors Affect the Cost of Box Truck Insurance?

 The age and experience of your drivers can affect your rates.
 An MVR reports the driver’s tickets and accidents – it’s their driving record.
 If your drivers have lots of experience and they have a clean driving record, your insurance rates will likely reflect that.